-Section 905.23 would be amended by removing the allocation of Committee seats by district from the selection process.
+Section 905.23 would be amended by removing the allocation of Committee seats by district from the selection process and providing that only one nominee and their alternate be affiliated with a bona fide cooperative marketing organization.
 Proposed changes to § 905.29 would eliminate the requirement that any person designated to serve on the Committee in the absence of a member and his or her alternate represent the same group affiliation as the absent member and alternate.
 This would not apply to the public member.